“Do I Need to Wear My Orthotics Forever?”

 One of the most common causes of foot pain, especially of chronic foot pain, is biomechanical dysfunction.
 In simple terms, this means that your feet and ankles are not working together properly and are likely out of alignment when walking, running, and even standing.
 Just as eyeglasses help to realign your vision, so do orthotics realign your feet and ankles to allow them to work together in harmony, as designed.

 Suppose that, for example, you came to us because you were experiencing ongoing heel and arch pain.
-After taking a complete history of your complaint, along with a thorough examination of your feet, we prescribed for you a pair of custom made and personally fitted orthotics.
-Now, after a few months, your feet are feeling much better, just as we had hoped.
-Because you feel so much better, you decide to stop wearing your orthotics and the pain returns.
+After taking a complete history of your complaint, along with a thorough examination of your feet, we prescribed for you a pair of custom made and personally fitted orthotics

 Others, however, may only need orthotics to allow their tissue to heal.
-These people have two choices:
+Once these people are better, they have two choices:

 - Decrease the load on the tissue by: